ajeetblog/blog/_posts/2019-04-15-ManageDeploymentHistory.md

 google_verify: GKeGILLEWvsJwRfdYMqqoMDZKOBZPWIWpHP9K2uIXHI
 production: true
 ---
-Recently, I have faced an issue, where our CD pipeline start failing into one environment(few second back things were working fine).
+Recently, I have faced an issue, where our CD pipeline start failing (in Dev Envrionment, few second back things were working fine).

 As per MS documentation, RG can only keep the history of the last 800 deployments.
 You can not deploy/re-deploy anything once the deployment history reaches 800.